markx86/uefi-os-template/README.md

 │   ├── bootloader  //    - Bootloader source code and Makefile
 │   ├── kernel      //    - Kernel source code and Makefile
 │   └── libc        //    - C library source code
-├── tools           // Scripts to setup the development environment (see below for more info) └── Vagrantfile     // File needed by Vagrant to setup the VM (you can delete this if you don't plan on using it)
+├── tools           // Scripts to set up the development environment (see below for more info) └── Vagrantfile     // File needed by Vagrant to set up the VM (you can delete this if you don't plan on using it)
 ```

 ### Setting up the build environment
 I provided scripts, stored in the `tools` directory, to automate some tasks.
 They're made for Ubuntu (they also work under Ubuntu WSL).
-Here's a list of the, a brief explanation of what they do and the order they should be run in:
+Here's a list of all the scripts, brief explanation of what they do and the order they should be run in:
 1) `download_deps.sh` Downloads the required dependencies for building the project.
 Must be run as root. **Not needed if using Vagrant**.
-2) `setup_crosscompiler.sh` Downloads and compiles binutils and gcc for `x86_64-elf` crosscompilation and installs them in `tools/x86_64-elf-cross`.
+2) `setup_crosscompiler.sh` Downloads and compiles BinUtils and GCC for `x86_64-elf` cross compilation and installs them in `tools/x86_64-elf-cross`.
 May take a while to execute.
-3) `get_latest_ovmf_bins.sh` Downloads and extracts (in the `ovmf-bins` folder) the lastest precompiled OVMF firmware from https://www.kraxel.org/repos.
+3) `get_latest_ovmf_bins.sh` Downloads and extracts (in the `ovmf-bins` folder) the latest precompiled OVMF firmware from https://www.kraxel.org/repos.

 ### Building and running the project